petergerritsen/blog.petergerritsen.nl/_posts/2010-09-06-ribbon-buttons-and-the-client-object-model.markdown

 ```javascript
 this.selectedFiles = new Array();
 var k;
 for (k in this.selectedItems) {
 this.selectedFiles.push(this.selectedList.getItemById(this.selectedItems[k].id).get_file());
 this.context.load(this.selectedFiles[k]);
 }
 this.context.executeQueryAsync(Function.createDelegate(this, TamTam_SP2010_SendLinksMail_onQuerySucceeded), Function.createDelegate(this, TamTam_SP2010_SendLinksMail_onQueryFailed));
 ```

-The in the onQuerySucceeded callback function we can get the url’s for the items and construct the email:
+Then in the onQuerySucceeded callback function we can get the url’s for the items and construct the email:

 ```javascript
 TamTam_SP2010_SendLinksMail_onQuerySucceeded = function () {
 var siteUrl = this.site.get_url();
 var k;
 var bodystring = "";
 for (k in this.selectedFiles) {
 var fileUrl = this.selectedFiles[k].get_serverRelativeUrl();
 bodystring += siteUrl + fileUrl + "%0d%0a%0d%0a";
 }
 window.open('mailto:?body=' + bodystring);
 }
 ```